 Liquid or Not: Making Assessments

 Unsure if something on your packing list qualifies as a liquid, gel or aerosol?
 A good way to figure it out is to think about the item’s consistency.
 A substance that’s spreadable, “smearable,” “sprayable” or “squirtable” is subject to the 3-1-1 rule.
-Peanut butter, toothpaste, sunscreen, applesauce, dry shampoo: They all count.
+Peanut butter, lotion, toothpaste, sunscreen, applesauce, dry shampoo: They all count.

 Note that different versions of the same product may be categorized differently.
 For example, stick deodorant is not considered a liquid, gel or aerosol and neither is powdered deodorant.
 But gel, spray or roll-on deodorants do count toward your liquids limit.
 Similarly, spray-on perfume or cologne counts as a liquid, but a solid fragrance does not.